– Biological diversity

 Several organizations have developed comprehensive standards to define the practice of sustainable forest management.
 Under these standards, each of the criteria listed above is fleshed out and supported by several detailed, measurable “indicators” that require physical evidence of compliance.

-Wagner Forest Management has earned certifications from all organizations seen below.
+Wagner Forest Management has earned certifications from the organizations below.

 As a North American solutions-oriented sustainability organization, the Sustainable Forestry Initiative strives “To advance sustainability through forest focused collaboration”.
-Through its SFI 2015-2019 Forest Management Standard over 360 million acres (147 million hectares) have been certified in the US and Canada.
+Through its Forest Management Standard over 370 million acres (150 million hectares) have been certified in the US and Canada.
 The international organization Program for the Endorsement of Forest Certification (PEFC) recognizes the SFI standard.
-PEFC has endorsed 43 national forest certification systems accounting for 300 million hectares of certified forests.
+PEFC has endorsed 45 national forest certification systems accounting for 330 million hectares of certified forests.